Solving Equations in Excel (5 Methods)

 =C7*C10+D7*C11+E7*C12

-• Set the cell reference of the 1st equation as the objective.
+• Set the cell reference of the first equation as the objective.

-• Insert the range of the variables in the marked box.
+• Insert the range of variables in the marked box.

 solving linear equations using solver add-in